Graduate Program in Southeast Asian Studies

 Requirements for Admission

 All applicants must comply with the standard admission requirements as established by the Graduate Division.
-In addition, applicants must indicate a distinct interest in a region by way of their Statement of Purpose and submit a writing sample (preferably a past term paper or course essay) to demonstrate basic skills of scholarship.
+In addition, applicants must:

 Students may also apply concurrently for the Southeast Asian Studies M.A. – Ph.D.
-Track in Anthropology, Comparative Literature, or History.
+Track in Anthropology, Comparative Literature, Ethnic Studies, History, or Music.
 For more information on M.A. – Ph.D. tracks, please contact the Graduate Advisor.

 Students must acquire (or increase) a distinct level of proficiency in at least one language relevant to Southeast Asian Studies prior to beginning research for the thesis and no later than the fifth quarter in the program.
 The required proficiency can be demonstrated by way of an exam or by completing one year of course work with a “B” or better.